pallets/jinja/docs/api.rst

 ------------------

-The evaluation context (short eval context or eval ctx) is a new object introducted in Jinja 2.4 that makes it possible to activate and deactivate compiled features at runtime.
+The evaluation context (short eval context or eval ctx) is a new object introduced in Jinja 2.4 that makes it possible to activate and deactivate compiled features at runtime.

 Currently it is only used to enable and disable the automatic escaping but